 PSY 496 (3 – 6 credits) offers students the opportunity to work in the community for course credit.
 Many opportunities exist with individuals of different ages (children, adolescents, adults) and different levels of functioning (typical individuals or those with serious emotional and behavioral difficulties).
 This experience is a wonderful addition to a resume or application for graduate school.
 To participate, a student must:

-- be a psychology major,
+- be a declared psychology major or minor,

 - have junior or senior standing, and

-- have a minimum GPA of 2.5 in psychology
+- have a minimum GPA of 2.5 in psychology.